josuamanuel/js-awe/README.md

 }
 ```

-### New functional async style.
-Avoid await contamination
+### New Functional Asynchronous Style: Preventing Await Complexity

-* using **plan**, it pipes functions and forget if a function returns a promise or a real value.
-Next function always receives the real value.
+* By using ***plan***, it seamlessly connects functions, eliminating the need to worry about whether a function returns a promise or a direct value.
+The next function in the pipeline always receives the resolved value.
-* Automatic control of error.
-Any return of type "Error" or "Promise.reject" will stop the execution of the pipe and return the error.
-There is no need to circuit break each function.
+* Automatic error handling is provided.
+If any function returns an "Error" object or a rejected Promise, the rest of the pipeline is skipped, and the error is propagated without the need for explicit error handling in each individual function.
-* Define sequencial or concurrent execution through the use of array nesting.
-Pure javascript, no artifical syntax.
+* Sequential or concurrent execution can be defined through nested arrays, allowing for a clean and intuitive syntax without the need for artificial constructs.
+The code remains pure JavaScript.

+In essence, this new functional asynchronous style introduced by ***plan*** simplifies asynchronous programming by abstracting away the complexities of dealing with promises and await statements.
+It provides a streamlined approach to composing asynchronous functions, automatically handling errors, and organizing the execution flow through a declarative syntax, all while maintaining the familiarity of JavaScript.

 ***The libary handles the mixing of sync and async functions seamlessly***